 Exhibit 11.
-Fab Construction Requires 100,000 Workers in 2032 for the Leadership Scenario

-Source: Bureau of Labor Statistics data, BCG analysis.
-1. The industrial construction workforce represents the pool of available construction workforce from which fab construction workers will be needed 2.
-Tradespeople job types: systems-HVAC, electrical, plumbing; finishing-painters, paperhangers, plasterers; structure-carpenters, masons, roofers.
+Fab Construction Requires 100,000 Workers in 2032 for the Leadership Scenario en output of Labor analysis, and analysis.
+In industrial construction workforce represents the pool of available construction workforce from which fab construction workers will be fed.
+2. Tradespeople job types: systems-HVAC, electrical, plumbing, finishing-painters, paperhangers, plasterers; structure-carpert

 Meeting these workforce needs means facing many challenges.
 First, there is declining interest in and proficiency with STEM subjects among youth in the United States.
-Data from the Institution of Engineering and Technology shows that, since 2015, interest from 9- to 12-year-old children in science has fallen by 10%; in design by 12%; and in information, computing, and technology by 14%.25 In addition, where 15-yearold children in other countries show increased proficiency in math and sciences, the US average has remained largely stagnant.26
+Data from the Institution of Engineering and Technology shows that, since 2015, interest from 9- to 12-year-old children in science has fallen by 10%; in design by 12%; and in information, computing, and technology by 14%.25 In addition, where 15-yearold children in other countries show increased proficiency in math and sciences, the US average has remained largely stagnant.26 engineering plans

 Second, employment at a semiconductor company is frequently not a skilled worker's first choice.
-For those who do take employment in STEM, the preference is for computer science occupations at companies such as Meta, Apple, Amazon, Netflix, or Google, and 50% of all STEM graduates pursue computer sciences.27
+For those who do take employment in

+STEM, the preference is for computer science occupations at companies such as Meta, Apple, Amazon, Netflix, or Google, and 50% of all STEM graduates pursue computer sciences.27 administrative and management